Salkantay Trek to Machu Picchu: What to Expect on the 4 Day Hike

 Climbing up either Huayna Picchu or Machu Picchu mountain will give you an entirely new appreciation of the site and its architectural marvel.

 The only drawback of doing this optional trek is that it will cut down 2-3 hours of time which could have been spent exploring the citadel itself.
-For us, we felt like it was worthwhile!
+For us, we felt like it was worthwhile but at the same time, we wish we had more time in the citadel to marvel at the details.

 Salkantay Trek cost

 The cost of doing the Salkantay Trek will depend on several factors including how many days, what type of accommodation, and what are the inclusions.
-For the typical 4 or 5 day itinerary, the cost of the tour ranges generally between 300-650USD per person.
+For the typical 4 or 5 day itinerary, the cost of the tour ranges generally between 620-800USD per person (budget tours cost around 400 USD, Mid-range around 600 USD, and Luxury around 800-1000 USD)

 We would recommend not going with the cheapest companies since we met some travelers who did and they had a poor experience where not enough food was provided and they slept only in uncomfortable tents.

-Make sure to evaluate these important factors when considering the tour agency:
+Make sure to evaluate these important factors when considering the tour agency and factoring in additional costs:

-• How many people are in the group (some groups are max 12, whereas some are max 20)
+- How many people are in the group (some groups are max 12, whereas some are max 20.
+Ours was a group of 9 people)

-• Level of hotel accommodation in Aguas Caliente
+- Level of hotel accommodation in Aguas Calientes

-• Are all the meals included and generally what type of meals
+- Are all the meals included and the quality of meals

-• Is the entrance fee to Huayna Picchu or Machu Picchu Mountain included (it usually is not)
+- Is the entrance fee to Huayna Picchu or Machu Picchu Mountain included (it usually is not, and costs between 40-55 USD)

 Several companies offer the 4 or 5 day Salkantay Trek tour and we would recommend booking it ahead of time.
 The reason for this is that you need to make sure you reserve your permit to go to Machu Picchu.
 Also the number of permits to Huayna Picchu/Machu Picchu Mountain are limited.